 Add the sliced chicken breast to the Ziploc bag with the marinade.
 Zip the bag closed and shake/massage the marinade evenly around each slice.
 Push all of the air of the bag, zip it closed and marinate in the fridge for 1-4 hours.
 The longer you wait, the stronger the Huli Huli jerky!
 Because of the apple cider vinegar, we do not need to marinate any longer than 4 hours.
 I normally marinate 4 hours.

-Wash a pair of pruning shears and trim 3 or 4 paddle skewers about 1/8 inch longer than your air fryer basket.
+Wash a pair of pruning shears and trim 3 or 4 twelve inch paddle skewers about 1/8 inch longer than your air fryer basket.
 You can now place one end of the skewer at the top of an air vent in your air fryer basket and slide the other end up the opposite air vent starting at the bottom sliding up to the top for a tight fit.
-This is how we will fit all of the chicken into the air fryer at one time without the slices touching.
+This is how we will fit all of the chicken into the air fryer at one time without the chicken touching.

 Slide as many marinated chicken pieces onto the skewer leaving about 1/2 inch between each piece to let hot air to move around them.
 I put 4 or 5 on each skewer with each slice of chicken around 1/4 to 1/2 inch thick.